Testing Solidity Smart Contracts with Zombienet

 copy the path to

-(beware, this file is changing every time you spin up a new zombienet): -
+chain-specfrom zombienet terminal fromBob(beware, this file is changing every time you spin up a new zombienet):

 run the node, and provide the

-you copied from the last step into--chain
+chain-specyou copied from the last step into--chainpart:-

 be sure to clear your storage if you were running a node before

-./target/release/evm-template-node \ --alice \ --collator \ --force-authoring \ --chain raw-parachain-chainspec.json \ --base-path storage/alice \ --port 40333 \ --rpc-port 8844 \ -- \ --execution wasm \ --chain /var/folders/...{redacted}.../paseo-local.json \ --port 30343 \ --rpc-port 9977
+./target/release/evm-template-node \ --alice \ --collator \ --force-authoring \ --chain raw-parachain-chainspec.json \ --base-path storage/alice \ --port 40333 \ --rpc-port 8844 \ -- \ --execution wasm \ --chain /var/folders/...redacted.../paseo-local.json \ --port 30343 \ --rpc-port 9977

 -